A cocktail without a mixer is like fish without chips; salt without vinegar; Bert without Ernie – it...

 -

-- In a highball glass with ice add the Prosecco, then the dash of soda water, then top with the orange liqueur (traditionally Aperol) before serving
+- In a highball glass with ice add the Prosecco, then the dash of soda water, then top with the Aperol before serving

 The dish, with its tender meatballs nestled in a bed of spaghetti coated in a rich, savory tomato sauce, offers deep, comforting flavors and a satisfyingly chewy texture.
 This traditional richness and the umami-packed profile of the meatballs are beautifully offset by the Aperol Spritz.